Royal tours of Australia: 1970s

 The Queen, Prince Philip, Charles, Prince of Wales (for part of the tour only) and Princess Anne made an extensive tour of Australia in 1970 in connection with the bi-centenary of Captain James Cook sailing up the east coast of Australia in 1770.
 This was a very popular tour and large crowds turned out to see the Queen.
 One large gathering occurred when the royal yacht HMY Britannia sailed up the Brisbane River, mooring just below the historic Newstead House in Brisbane.
-In January 2009, a retired police detective revealed an unsuccessful attempt to derail the Royal Train near Bowenfels, New South Wales on 29 April 1970.
+In January 2009, a retired police detective revealed an unsuccessful attempt to derail the Royal Train near Bowenfels on 29 April 1970.

-The Queensland tour began on Sunday 12 April when the royal yacht Britannia entered Moreton Bay at Caloundra, sailing into Newstead Wharf.
+The Queensland tour began on 12 April when the royal yacht Britannia entered Moreton Bay at Caloundra, sailing into Newstead Wharf.
 Her Royal Highness Princess Anne accepted an invitation to spend three days on a working sheep station in south-west Queensland.
-She flew to Cunnamulla on 14 April, travelling 47 mi by road to 'Talbarea Station' unaccompanied.
+She flew to Cunnamulla on 14 April, travelling 47 mi by road to Talbarea Station unaccompanied.
 Princess Anne arrived in Cunnamulla in a government jet a little ahead of schedule.
-She travelled around the district in a maroon Rolls-Royce which was unloaded from the back of an Australian Air Force carrier plane.
+She travelled around the district in a maroon Rolls-Royce which was unloaded from the back of a Royal Australian Air Force carrier plane.
 Princess Anne was given a demonstration of sheep shearing and wool classing on the working property and was accompanied on a horse ride during her stay.

 After several days of engagements in the city of Brisbane, Queen Elizabeth II and The Duke of Edinburgh commenced their regional tour flying to Longreach on Wednesday 15 April.
-The primary purpose for their stopover in Longreach was to visit the first operational base of Queensland's first airline which became Australia's Overseas Airline.
+The primary purpose for their stopover in Longreach was to visit the first operational base of Queensland's first airline which became Australia's overseas airline.
 During the visit they viewed an exhibition of Qantas memorabilia, including a replica of the company's first aircraft, the AVRO 504K of 1921.
-The occasion marked the 50th anniversary of the founding of The Queensland and Northern Territory Aerial Services, Limited (Qantas).
-Qantas Airways celebrated its Centenary in 2020.
+The occasion marked the 50th anniversary of the founding of Qantas.